brunogallo/pixels/README.md

 # YOU CAN'T SELL OR RENT IT.
-This bot is open source, so anyone can look at it, fork it or make updates.
+This bot is open source, so anyone can look at it, fork it or make updates.<br>

 ## Donate
-If you find it useful, donate it:
+If you find it useful, donate it:<br>
-0x5462b9cac25D21467351A29AffE228cA5e959184 - (BSC/POLYGON/ETH)
+0x5462b9cac25D21467351A29AffE228cA5e959184 - (BSC/POLYGON/ETH)<br>
 [LIVEPIX](https://livepix.gg/0xgallo)